Interstitial Pages for Intent

 Construction / Trades

-“Residential” vs “Commercial” — completely different qualification questions, different email routing, different reps.
+“Residential” vs “Commercial” — different qualification questions, different email routing, different reps.
 One QR on the truck wrap serves both audiences.

 How It Works